 A holiday custody schedule brings stability to a new family dynamic and helps children return to a sense of normalcy.

 Holidays will never be exactly how they were, but having a plan reduces conflict during this already emotional season.
 When co-parents reach a disagreement, they will have the structure of the agreement to guide their behavior.
 It saves both parties time, money, and emotional stress.

-If you are an unmarried parent looking to create or modify a holiday visitation schedule in Bergen County or Morris County, the lawyers at Arons & Solomon, P.A. can help.
+If you are an unmarried parent looking to create or modify a holiday visitation schedule in Bergen County or Morris County, the lawyers at Arons & Solomon Divorce Lawyers can help.